beejjorgensen/bgnet/src/bgnet.md

 will time out anyway.

-Now, some of you might think this is a great way to wait for data on a datagram socket—and you are right: it _might_ be.
+Now, some of you might think this is a great way to wait for data on a datagram socket---and you are right: it _might_ be.
 Some Unices can use select in this manner, and some can't.
 You should see what your local man page says on the matter if you want to attempt it.